 - If you can’t be bothered to clean your oven employ someone to do it for you.

 - What does your kitchen splashback look like?
 A tiled splashback can be renovated superbly and brought back to life but please call in the experts to do this.
-GroutPro can deep clean, re-grout or recolour old grout giving tiles a new lease of life.
+GroutPro can deep clean tiles, and recolour old grout, or re-grout to give old tiles a new lease of life.

 - Upgrade your kitchen cabinets, don’t replace them.
 A new coat of paint on the kitchen doors may be just the thing to update your kitchen.
 Use a light colour to brighten the room.
 Modernise the door and drawer handles.
 Add a glass front to a cupboard to show off your stem wear.
 Maybe you can, hang kitchen cupboards higher and add wooden shelving below to show off a few well considered items.